frcyan/frcyan.github.io/about.markdown

 permalink: /about/
 ---

-Welcome to Dragonwell (龙井阁), a blog website I started in my senior year of high school.
-What's dragonwell?
+Welcome to Dragon Well (龙井阁), a blog website I started in my senior year of high school.
+What's dragon well?
 It's the name of a Chinese green tea.

 As a gift for visiting the "About" page, here's an interesting portal: [My Past](/OldBlog/index.html)